 VII.
-Recommendations regarding diabetes care in children and adolescents with diabetes
+Recommendations regarding diabetes care in children and adolescents with diabetes (tab.
+23.1)

-- 1. General recommendations: - for each new onset of diabetes, the child should be hospitalised in a specialised paediatric diabetes unit, and thereafter, should only receive regular specialised care in paediatric and adolescent diabetes clinics until he or she is transferred to an adult diabetes clinic (for transfer rules, see Appendix 1); - " it is necessary to provide 24-hour access to diabetes information for patients and their caretakers; - " hospitalisation in a diabetes unit should always be considered in case of disease decompensation (persistent hyperglycaemia, blood glucose fluctuations, recurrent hypoglycaemia); - " in diabetes care, it is necessary to read data from the memory of insulin delivery devices and blood glucose monitors and interpret them during each hospitalisation and diabetes consultation. - 2.
-Therapy team: - hospital care per 10 paediatric-diabetes beds: 2 full-time physicians (paediatric diabetology specialist, paediatric endocrinology and diabetology specialist, and if they are unavailable, paediatrics/diabetology/endocrinology specialist experienced in paediatric diabetology, as confirmed by the provincial diabetolo-
+- 1. General recommendations: - for each new onset of diabetes, the child should be hospitalised in a specialised paediatric diabetes unit, and thereafter, should only receive regular specialised care in paediatric and adolescent diabetes clinics until he or she is transferred to an adult diabetes clinic (for transfer rules, see Appendix 1): - it is necessary to provide 24-hour access to diabetes information for patients and their caretakers, - " hospitalisation in a diabetes unit should always be considered in case of disease decompensation (persistent hyperglycaemia, blood glucose fluctuations, recurrent hypoglycaemia), - in diabetes care, it is necessary to read data from the memory of insulin delivery devices and glucose monitors and interpret them during each hospitalisation and diabetes consultation, in close co-operation with the patient and their guardians. - 2.
+Therapeutic team: - hospital care per 10 paediatric-diabetes beds: 2 full-time physicians (paediatric diabetology specialist, paediatric endocrinology and diabetology specialist, and if they are unavailable, paediatrics/diabetology/endocrinology specialist experienced in paediatric diabetology, as confirmed by the provincial diabetology consultant or provincial paediatric endocrinology and diabetology consultant); 2 full-time nurses dedicated exclusively to diabetes education or 2 fulltime diabetes educators, full-time dietician and psychologist and a 1/4 FTE social worker.
+A nurse dedicated to diabetes care must be available at diabetes units providing intensive care; - outpatient care a therapy team rendering services for 300 patients: I full-time paediatric diabetologist, endocrinology and paediatric diabetology specialist (and if no such specialist is available, paediatrics specialist, diabetologist or endocrinologist experienced in paediatric diabetology, as confirmed by a provincial consultant); 1-2 nurses whose scope of duties is limited to only to diabetological care or 1-2 diabetological educators; a half-time dietician and a half-time psychologist; - the therapeutic team must ensure close cooperation with: a child psychiatrist, a social worker and an IT specialist who may be part of the diabetes team.

-- gy consultant or provincial paediatric endocrinology and diabetology consultant); 2 full-time nurses dedicated exclusively to diabetes education or 2 full-time diabetes educators, full-time dietician and psychologist and a 1/4 FTE social worker.
-A nurse dedicated to diabetes care must be available at diabetes units providing intensive care; - outpatient care a therapy team rendering services for 300 patients: I full-time paediatric diabetologist, endocrinology and paediatric diabetology specialist (and if no such specialist is available, paediatrics specialist, diabetologist or endocrinologist experienced in paediatric diabetology, as confirmed by a provincial consultant); I-2 nurses whose scope of duties is limited to only to diabetological care or I-2 diabetological educators; a half-time dietician and a half-time psychologist. - 3.
-Outpatient consultations: - unlimited frequency of diabetes visits; the recommended frequency is one visit every 6-8 weeks, with no less than 4 visits a year; - some outpatient appointments can be replaced by video or phone consultations provided that the relevant data can be read and sent to the clinic remotely: - " data from blood glucose monitoring devices: - " data from insulin delivery devices or apps used as electronic self-management journals: - irrespective of the use of remote consultations, patients must visit the clinic at least once every 6 months; - in patients with poorly metabolically balanced diabetes or additional health problems, in-person clinic visits should be recommended; - the recommended average visit time is 20-30 minutes for specialist advice and 30-40 minutes for treatment and diagnostic advice (personal insulin pump therapy); - educational visits are not always part of medical advice and can also be conducted electronically; - additionally, the tasks of the therapy team include holding classes on diabetes care at educational institutions, as well organising educational workshops and preparing awareness-raising materials. - 4.
-Clinic and ward equipment: - equipment automatic syringes, personal insulin pumps, glucometers, continuous glucose monitoring devices, blood pressure Holter
+- 3. Outpatient consultations: - unlimited frequency of diabetes visits; the recommended frequency is one visit every 6-8 weeks, with no less than 4 visits a year; - some outpatient appointments can be replaced by video or phone consultations provided that the relevant data can be read and sent to the clinic remotely: - " data from blood glucose monitoring devices, - " data from insulin delivery devices or apps used as electronic self-management journals; - irrespective of the use of remote consultations, patients must visit the clinic at least once every 6 months; - in patients with poorly metabolically balanced diabetes or additional health problems, inperson clinic visits should be recommended; - the recommended average visit time is 20-30 minutes for specialist advice and 30-40 minutes for treatment and diagnostic advice (personal insulin pump therapy); - educational, dietary and psychological advice should be a separate clinic visit, independent of medical advice, and may also be conducted electronically; - additionally, the tasks of the therapeutic team include: substantive supervision of education on the care of children with diabetes in educational institutions, educational camps/ workshops, and the preparation of information materials. - 4.
+Clinic and ward equipment: - equipment: automatic syringes, personal insulin pumps, glucometers, continuous glucose monitoring devices, automatic blood pressure monitoring devices (ABPM), ophthalmoscope, monofilament device, food scales, a computer set for reading and printing data from the memory of therapeutic systems; - facilities and the necessary teaching aids for diabetology and dietary education and psychological care; - additional ward equipment: 1 or more intensive metabolic monitoring stations equipped with pulse oximeters per 10 persons with diabetes beds, ECG monitor, oxygen access, ultrasound machine with vascular flow assessment capability.